am8850/self-assessment-assistant/README.md

-# Self-Assessment Writing Assistant
+# Self-Evaluation Writing Assistant

-An AI tool to help write a review self assessment.
+An AI tool to help write a review self evaluation.

 ## Screenshot